shiv1442/Python-Flask-Todo/README.md

 # Python-Flask-Todo

 This is the Todo-Flask app created to manage todo tasks.
+Further will be Integrating GenAI.